This post has partner links that I may receive compensation for at no cost to you. Thank you!

 U.S. County map from Mob-rule.com

-When I travel, I place the highest importance on value.
+I’m sometimes asked about how I afford to travel, and my best answer for that is value travel.
 Value does not necessarily mean being cheap.
 Value is getting the most out of what your budget, whatever that may be.
 I do enjoy using airline miles to fly in business and/or first class.
 Booked properly, these tickets get the highest value for your miles.
 Many of these miles came from signing up for credit cards, though there are plenty of other ways to earn free travel.
-Stay tuned to this site, and I will help you learn how.
-It’s not nearly as difficult as you might think.

 Once I am in a destination, I generally prefer to stay in lower budget accommodations so I can meet other travelers and get to know a place without the sterile confinement of a fancy hotel.
 This is not to say that I don’t like comfort or that I would turn down a nice hotel if it’s inexpensive.
 I have stayed in independent hotels and private hostel rooms that were perfectly decent, for a fraction of what a large, fancy chain would cost.
 For the most part, most big hotels are same around the world.
 There’s probably one you could go to near your house that would offer the same atmosphere as one in London or Tokyo, so why bother with those when you can stay with something more uniquely local?

 Where I do like to splurge is on those local experiences.
 When you travel to a place, that’s your once-in-a-lifetime opportunity to try their foods and check out their history and customs.
 When will you get that opportunity again?
 Eat where the locals eat.
 Drink where the locals drink.
 Walk or climb to the highest point to get that great view.
+Go to a local sporting event.
+Learn some history.
 Venture to the neighborhoods where the locals live.
 Look up.
 Look down.
 Don’t be afraid to get lost every now and then.
-You’ll be glad you did. -Jonathan
+You’ll be glad you did.

 I start all of my flight & hotel research on Kayak to find the best deals!